esmaaksoy/bookTracker-Backend/README.md

 ## Tech/framework used

-Database: PostgreSQL is used as the database to store book information.
-CORS: Cross-Origin Resource Sharing (CORS) is implemented to allow the frontend to communicate with the backend server.

 - **CRUD Operations**
   Users can create, read, update, and delete books from the database.
 - **Sequelize ORM**